metablaster/WindowsFirewallRuleset/docs/README.md

-7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as [regex](Regex.md), [multicursor][multicursor] or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall UI is not always possible due to user interface limitations.
+7. Updating, filtering or searching rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as [regex](Regex.md), [multicursor][multicursor] or `CTRL + F` to perform bulk operations on your rules, doing this in any firewall UI is not possible due to user interface limitations.

 8. A good portion of code is dedicated to provide automated solution to build and define firewall specialized for target system and users, minimizing the need to do something manually thus saving